Academic Year (AY) 2016-2017

 - The initial steering committee, comprised of TU administrators, faculty, and staff was founded to create content and programming for CCU – Learn more

 - Dr. Mansour Javidan from the Thunderbird School of Management was brought on to speak and consult regarding CCU.
-He worked one-on-one with the CCU Steering Committee, as well as led the entire student body in guided discussions surrounding CCU.
+He worked one-on-one with the CCU Steering Committee, and led the entire student body in guided discussions surrounding CCU.

 - A CCU-inspired elective undergraduate course was developed that infused a cultural discussion of Alexander Hamilton and adaptations from the award-winning Broadway musical.